A Survey on Session-based Recommender Systems: Characteristics and Challenges

-According to the number of levels of structures, sessions can be roughly divided into single-level sessions and multi-level sessions (cf. \ref{session}).
-Specifically, the interaction level naturally exists in any session since a session is a list of multiple interactions, and thus single-level sessions particularly refer to those sessions including the interaction level only.
-Multi-level sessions refer to those sessions including the attribute level or/and the session level in addition to the interaction level.
+According to the number of levels of structures, session data can be roughly divided into single-level session data and multi-level session data (cf. \ref{session}).
+Specifically, the interaction level naturally exists in any session data, and thus single-level session data particularly refers to the data including the interaction level only.
+Multi-level session data refers to the data including the attribute level or/and the session level in addition to the interaction level.

-\textit{Single-level sessions.} A single-level session is usually an anonymous session consisting of several interactions without attribute information or historical sessions from the same user.
+\textit{Single-level session data.} A single-level session data set is usually a set of anonymous sessions where each consists of several interactions without attribute information or historical session information.
 In such a case, only single-level dependencies, i.e., the inter-interaction dependencies within sessions, can be utilized for recommendations.
-Therefore, due to the lack of auxiliary information from other levels, SBRSs built on single-level sessions may easily suffer from the cold-start or data sparsity issue \cite{meng2020incorporating}.
-This leads to the challenge of \textit{how to overcome the cold-start and sparsity issues for effective and accurate recommendations when only the inter-interaction dependencies are available.}
+Hence, due to the lack of auxiliary information from other levels, SBRSs built on single-level session data may easily suffer from the cold-start or data sparsity issue \cite{meng2020incorporating}.
+This leads to the challenge of \textit{how to overcome the cold-start and sparsity issues for accurate recommendations when only the inter-interaction dependencies are available.}

-\textit{Multi-level sessions.} A multi-level session involves a hierarchical structure of at least two levels, i.e., the interaction level plus attribute level and/or session level.
-In this case, both the dependencies within each level and across different levels would affect the subsequent recommendations.
-For example, the categories (the attribute level) of several items may have impact on whether these items would be bought together (the interaction level) in one session.
-Consequently, \textit{how to comprehensively learn the intra- and inter-level dependencies for accurate recommendations} becomes a key challenge for SBRSs built on multi-level sessions.

 \begin{tiny}